lorraynefirme/lorraynefirme/README.md

 My name is Lorrayne Firme, 26 years old and I'm from Brazil!
 I've been studying front-end and I want share with you my challenges and experiencies.

-- 🎓 I'm a computer science student
+- 🎓 I have a bachelor's degree in Computer Science
-- 🌱  HTML5, CSS3, Javascript, React, Drupal, C++
+- 🌱  I'm currently studying front-end technologies
 - 📫 How to reach me: lorraynefirme@gmail.com
 - 😄 Pronouns: She/Her